GajanSoorian/GoWebApp/README.md

 # GoWebApp
 Under construction.

-End goal: A micro service for user authentication that can be used by any web app.
+End goal: To build a web app with
+        - user authentication & sessions
+        - Angular frontend
+        - cockroach DB backend
+        - Python module to analyse the DB data with API used to dislay info to the user.

 Things to keep in mind: